-- Configure outlet settings for multiple outlets: - Select the checkboxes next to the numbers of the outlets you want to modify, or select the All Outlets checkbox. - Enter values for Name and Link, and click the Apply button immediately below the list. - Enter values for Power On Delay, Power Off Delay, or Reboot Duration, and click the Apply button immediately below the list. - · Configure outlet settings for a single outlet: - Enter values for Name and Link, and click the Apply button immediately below the list. - Enter values for Power On Delay, Power Off Delay, or Reboot Duration, and click the Apply button immediately below the list.
+- Configure outlet settings for multiple outlets: - Select the checkboxes next to the numbers of the outlets you want to modify, or select the All Outlets checkbox. - Enter values for Name and Link, and click the Apply button immediately below the list. - Configure outlet settings for a single outlet: - Enter values for Name and Link, and click the Apply button immediately below the list.